DanMargera/IA-TP1/results/RESULTS.md

  - Neutral: 584
  - Negative: 127

-We balanced the dataset by selecting randomly 127 tweets of each class.

-Then we divide this balanced dataset into a train and a test sets:
+Then we divide this into balanced datasets to train/test:

-Train set has 324 tweets, 108 of each class.\
+Train set has 324 tweets, 108 of each class(selected randomly).\
-Test set has 57 tweets, 19 of each class(17.59% holdout).
+Test set has 59 tweets(selected randomly from the remaining pool of tweets):
+ - Positive: 20
+ - Neutral: 20
+ - Negative: 19

+ (The slight unbalance on test set does not make a difference.)

 ## Results
 ### Train Set